mobi-css/getmobicss.com/src/docs/index.md

 # Introduction

-Mobi.css is a mobile-first, pluginable & themeable css framework.
+Mobi.css is a lightweight, scalable, mobile-first css framework.

 It's designed for mobile, but also works awesome on desktop.